Changing the Transparency of a Material

 To change the transparency of a material

-1. If the material is in a Core, Bonus, or Manufacturer catalog, you will need to copy the material and paste it in to your User Catalog.
-To do this, right-click on the material located in the Library Browser that you would like to modify, then choose the Copy to User Catalog option.
+1. If the material is in a core, bonus, or manufacturer catalog, you will need to copy the material and paste it in to your User Catalog.
+To do this, right-click on the material located in the Library Browser that you would like to modify, then select the Copy to User Catalog option.

 Note: On a Mac, hold down the Control key while clicking to initiate a right-click command.
 More information about right-click commands on Apple input devices can be found in the following Apple resource: Right-click on Mac.

-In X13 and newer versions, you can add the material to your User Catalog directly from the Define Material dialog.
-While in a camera view, navigate to 3D> Adjust Materials> Adjust Material Definition.
-Then, click on where the material appears in your view.
-In the lower right corner of the Define Material dialog, click on the Add to Library button.
+You can also add the material to your User Catalog directly from the Define Material dialog.
+While in a camera view, navigate to 3D> Adjust Materials> Adjust Material Definition, click on where the material appears in your view, and in the lower right corner of the Define Material dialog, click on the Add to Library button.

-2. Once the material is in the User Catalog, right-click or perform a secondary click on the material that was pasted or added to the User Catalog, then select Open Object .
+2. Once the material is in the User Catalog, right-click or perform a secondary click on the material, and select Open Object .

-3. On the Properties panel of the Define Material dialog that displays:
+3. On the Properties panel of the Define Material dialog that displays, change the Material Class to Transparent (if necessary), then adjust the TransparencyIndex of Refraction, and/or any Emissive properties.

-Transparent materials are not diffusive, specular, rough, or emissive, but do allow you to specify how light bends when passing through the material.
+Transparent materials are not diffusive, specular, or rough, but do allow you to specify how light bends when passing through the material.

 Note: The Transparency setting controls how opaque or transparent a material is.
 Most materials are opaque while some materials, such as glass, are partially transparent.
 In some situations, materials with transparency can slow down rendering speed.
 A transparency of 0%, with the slider all of the way to the left, is completely opaque.
-Only available for Transparent and General materials, this option is not available when Metallic is checked and does not affect the appearance of Transparent materials in ray traced views.
+This control is only available for Transparent, Translucent, and General materials.
+This option is not available when Metallic is checked and does not affect the appearance of Transparent materials in ray traced views.